eser/darty-react-app/README.md

 * React for rendering components.
 * React Router for SPA routing.
 * ~~Redux~~ [react-eventmanager](https://github.com/eserozvataf/react-eventmanager) for state management.
-* Bootstrap, Font-Awesome and jQuery included.
+* bulma and Font-Awesome are included.
 * Jest for tests, ESLint for linting.